becketalservices/beas-cnx-cloud/docs/AWS/chapter4.md

 To secure your traffic a SSL certificate is necessary.
 This certificate must be added to a kubernetes secret.

-## 4.4.1 Automatic SSL Certificate retrieval and renewal
+## 4.4.1 Automatic SSL Certificate retrieval and renewal for nginx-ingress
 When using the ingress controller together with the [cert-manager](https://cert-manager.io/) , the necessary ssl certificates can be retrieved automatically.

 **The SSL Certificate retrieval only works, when you are using a pulbic Load Balancer (The ingress controller is accessible via http (port 80) from the public internet and your productive DNS entry is already pointing to your load balancer.**